History of Port Vale F.C.: 1999–2011: Valiant 2001 and two administrations

-Foyle spent almost four years as manager after this, but the style of football the team were playing did him few favours as Vale finished 17th and 13th in his first two full campaigns in charge despite promising starts.
-Arguably the club's best recent achievements came in the two major cup competitions in the calendar year of 2006.
-Vale made it to the 4th round of the FA Cup in 2005–06 which was the club's first appearance at that stage since the club's giantkilling exploits a decade earlier.
+Foyle spent almost four years as manager after this, but the style of football the team played did him a few favours as Vale finished 17th and 13th in his first two full campaigns despite promising starts.
+Arguably the club's best recent achievements came in the two major cup competitions in 2006.
+Vale made it to the 4th round of the FA Cup in 2005–06, which was the club's first appearance at that stage since the club's giant-killing exploits a decade earlier.
 Vale were drawn away to Premier League Aston Villa but were defeated 3–1, holding the Birmingham side well into the 2nd period before succumbing to 2 Milan Baroš strikes and although Nathan Lowndes pulled one back, Steven Davis scored Villa's third.

-The following season the club set a record for progression in the League Cup beating three Championship sides at home to set up a tie at Spurs (the first time the sides had met since Vale's infamous win 19 years beforehand).
-Vale again gave Spurs more than a run for their money taking the lead through Leon Constantine, and were eleven minutes from a major upset before Spurs equalised to force extra time and eventually prevailed 3–1.
-The signing of Constantine was to prove a big success as he set a post war record by scoring 19 goals before Christmas 2006.
-Coupled with exciting strike partner Akpo Sodje Vale were up with the early pace setter for League One in 2006–07, however several runs of poor form saw the side fade away to finish 12th despite a striking partnership which contributed 42 goals (Constantine 26, Sodje 16).
+The following season, the club set a record for progression in the League Cup, beating three Championship sides at home to set up a tie at Spurs (the first time the sides had met since Vale's infamous win 19 years beforehand).
+Vale again gave Spurs more than a run for their money, taking the lead through Leon Constantine, and were eleven minutes from a major upset before Spurs equalised to force extra time and eventually prevailed 3–1.
+The signing of Constantine was to prove a big success as he set a post-war record by scoring 19 goals before Christmas 2006.
+Coupled with exciting strike partner Akpo Sodje, Vale was up with the early pacesetter for League One in 2006–07.
+However, several runs of poor form saw the side fade away to finish 12th despite a striking partnership, which contributed 42 goals (Constantine 26, Sodje 16).
 This added to a shocking 4–0 F.A.
 Cup defeat to then League Two Hereford United saw fans start to lose patience with Foyle, although he remained in charge before the 2007–08 campaign.